-This game will help children to understand the tens and units structure of the numbers to a hundred.
-It can be used as an activity for one child on his/her own or by up to three at once.
-If there are four, it would be more suitable to play two parallel games.
+This game will help children understand the tens and ones structure of the numbers to a hundred.
+It can be used as an activity for one child on their own or as a game between two or more children, or one child with an adult.

-It could work well by introducing the game to just a few pairs or groups, one at a time.
-You could sit with the children and play with them until they understand what to do, in particular when they reach '9'.
+Start by introducing the game to just a few pairs or groups of children at a time.
+Sit with the children and play with them until they understand what to do, in particular when they reach '9'.
 Ask children what they notice about the pattern of the numbers, and reinforce the structure of the number system by discussing who is in the lead (with comments such as "You're on 4 tens

 Once a pair understands the game you could give them the task of teaching others by playing with them.